flowagentnu/1rel-documentation/docs/apps/widgets/apps-files.md

 }
 ```

+This JSON example is a `file widget` on a project with the id: `1234`.
+`"createWithTags"`:  When uploading a file, it will be tagged with `item[itemid]`(which is converted to `item1234`) and `insepection`.
-This JSON example configuration shows Files Tagged With ("[itemid]"): This instruction makes the widget display only the files that are tagged with the specific item you're looking at.
+`"getWithTags"`: When viewing, the configuration shows Files Tagged With:
+- `item[itemid]`: This instruction makes the widget display only the files that are tagged with the specific item you're looking at. (`item1234`).
-Automatically Tag Uploaded Files: When you upload a new file, it automatically gets two tags: one is the ID of the item you're currently viewing, and the other is "Inspections".
-Options for Additional Tags on Upload ("Deviation", "Corrected"): This gives the user, the option of assigning futher tags when uploading files.In this case "Deviation" or "Corrected".
+- `item[relation77]`: This inststruction makes the widget display the files from items related to the current item.
+In this case `item[relation77]` which is translated to `item7878`
+`"additionalCreateTags"`: When the user uploades a file, the widget will prompt the user to assign one of the included tags.
+In this case `"Deviation"`, and `"Corrected"`.

 ## Usage